j10sanders/j10sanders.github.io/_posts/2017-01-12-two-python-resources.md

 <!--description-->

-# My top two resources for intermediate - advanced Python programmers
+# The Hacker's Guide to Python and Getting Started Testing

 I'll start off by saying that the two best resources I've come across for becoming a better Python programmer take far larger time commitments than the two I'm writing about here.
 Those are: attending [Recurse Center](https://www.recurse.com/) (although not Python specific), and doing Thinkful's ["Programming in Python"](https://www.thinkful.com/courses/learn-python-online/) course.
 I plan on writing more about RC at some point, and if you are new to building web applications, I highly recommend Thinkful's course.
 For now, I figured I would share the two less time-intensive resources I've found to be most helpful to becoming a better Python programmer.